iamda6d/anthropic/ASSESSMENTS.md

 ### What makes him unusual for a comms-adjacent role

 He thinks in frameworks, not just messages.
-His communication philosophy draws on Buddhist right speech, Speech Act Theory, and Werner Erhardt's enrollment models — which sounds academic until you watch him use it.
+His communication philosophy draws on Buddhist right speech, Speech Act Theory, and Werner Erhard's enrollment models — which sounds academic until you watch him use it.
 He's someone who understands that strategic communication isn't about polish, it's about structure: what speech act are you performing, what transformation are you enrolling someone into, what's the felt sense underneath the words.
 That's a rare toolkit.

 He's also a genuine writer.
 His collaboration style is telling — he uses AI for mechanical spotting and structural drafts, then rewrites with what he calls "texture and warmth."
 He makes the final call himself.
 He doesn't outsource voice; he owns it.